flux-framework/flux-operator/docs/development/developer-guide.md

     └── minicluster.yaml
 ```

-Thus, to run the full example for hello-world you can do:
+Thus, to run the full example for the hello-world test you can do:

 ```bash
 $ bash script/test.sh hello-world
 ```

 or (for a less scripted run):

 ```bash